-The maximum values of constituents detected in any sample of the waste and in a TCLP extract of that waste are summarized in the following table.
-The data submitted included the appropriate QA/QC information validated by a third party.
+The maximum values of constituents detected in any sample of the waste (in milligrams per kilogram-mg/kg) and in a TCLP or OWEP analysis of that waste (in milligrams per liter-mg/L) are summarized in the following table.
+The data submitted included the appropriate quality assurance and quality control (QA/QC) information validated by a third party.